 If attending an appeal hearing, the appellant has the right to be accompanied by a registered student or employee of the University.

 Responsibility for considering academic appeals has been delegated by Senate to a sub-committee, the Special Cases Committee.
 The Committee has twenty members, including the Chair, all of whom are academic staff at the University.
 The Committee has Appeals Chairs whose role it is to consider appeals at the Formal Stage of the process, in consultation with an ordinary member of the Committee.
 The Committee also has an overall Chair and Deputy Chair (who is also Deputy Chair for taught students), as well as a Deputy Chair for research students.
 The Chair or Deputy Chair (or, if necessary to avoid conflict of interest, alternative member of the Committee nominated by the Chair) consider appeals at Review Stage, in consultation with an ordinary member of the Committee.
 Committee members do not consider appeals made by students from their own academic department or if they have had any previous involvement with the case.

-The Special Cases Manager and Special Cases Officers act as case officers in handing appeals.
-They have delegated authority to dismiss appeals at Part A of the Formal Stage where they do not pass the submission criteria check (see section 8 below).
-The Special Cases Manager also have delegated authority to uphold appeals that meet certain criteria at the Formal Stage (see section 8 below).
+The Special Cases Manager and Special Cases Officers act as case officers in handling appeals.
+They have delegated authority to dismiss appeals at Part A of the Formal Stage.
+The Case Officers also have delegated authority to uphold appeals that meet certain criteria at Part B of the Formal Stage.
+In addition, the Special Cases Managers have delegated authority to reject appeals that do not meet certain criteria at Part B of the Formal Stage (see section 8 below).

 A student may lodge an appeal against the following decisions by Boards of Studies, Boards of Examiners or Exceptional Circumstances Committees:

 (i) Decisions reached as a consequence of assessment of a student's academic performance, including those relating to the outcomes for awards, pass/fail or processing of individual marks;